Washington Minimum Wage Act (WMWA) - questions and answers

 More information on changes to overtime rules is located on the Washington State Department of Labor & Industries (L&I) website.

 Unlike the federal law, WMWA does not include a “highly compensated employees” (HCE) standard.
-Under federal law, the total annual compensation level for highly compensated employees is $107,432 per year.
+The total annual compensation requirement for highly compensated employees under federal law, can be found on the U.S. Department of Labor website.

 Note: in limited circumstances, the salary threshold does not apply to certain professionals (e.g., teachers, doctors, and lawyers) because those professionals are considered exempt under the WMWA based on their duties alone.
 In addition, there are other specialized rules which apply in higher education settings, as discussed in number 4 below.

 Not necessarily.
 The salary threshold required to exempt EAP employees from overtime protections under FLSA are different.
-Under FLSA, the standard salary threshold is $684 per week or $35,568 per year.
+Earnings thresholds from minimum wage and overtime protections under the FLSA can be found on the U.S DOL website.
 Under the WMWA, the standard salary threshold is higher and more favorable to the worker.
 Where there are differences between the state and federal overtime rules, the employer must follow the rule that is most favorable to the worker.
 Since state law is more favorable, employees who are currently exempt under FLSA may now be overtime eligible under state law requiring the employer to provide overtime pay to those employees.

 Employees considered exempt from WMWA’s overtime requirements must meet both the threshold salary test and the duties test of a particular position.